A Small Weekend Problem

 In DFW, location matters.
 Frisco, Plano, Irving, and Dallas are not interchangeable when you are making a practical weekend plan.

 People do not always remember restaurant names.
-They remember the shape of the outing:
+They often remember the shape of the outing:

 If a deal was worth noticing on Tuesday, it should still be easy to retrieve on Saturday.